nypublicradio/unettest/docs/blog/unettest.md

 ![What is the answer, O Deep Thought](https://docs-unettest.s3.us-east-2.amazonaws.com/o_deep_thought.png)

-When I write software, there are a lot of ways to ask a question.
-I could go to Stack Overflow or to a smarter coworker.
-But I usually like to ask my computer first.
-What can I do though if my computer is having me wait [seven and a half million years](https://hitchhikers.fandom.com/wiki/Deep_Thought) to get an answer?
+When I write software, there are many ways to ask a question.
+I could go to Stack Overflow or a smarter coworker, but I usually like to ask my computer first.

+But what do I do if my computer is making me wait [seven and a half million years](https://hitchhikers.fandom.com/wiki/Deep_Thought) to get an answer?

 I would need to revisit the question of how to ask questions.
 If I want to know the Ultimate Answer to Life, the Universe, and Everything, I must ask a damn Ultimate Question.
 Otherwise I will end up with an answer like 42.

 42 is an interesting datapoint though, and it might be useful, but in order to figure out what's going on, I might also like to know the answer to Death, the